leprojetcastor/castor/doc/source/boids.rst

 See :ref:`label-sqrt` , :ref:`label-find` , :ref:`label-view`  .

-Visualization
+Visualisation
 -------------

-| In order to have a satisfaying animation of the flying boids Python wille be used.
+| In order to have a more satisfaying animation of the flying boids Python will be used.
 | Beforehand, the data stored in ``Out`` are written in text file.

 .. code-block:: c++